Tannermanner2008/P2Mod/README.md

+# P2Mod

-# this will be a fixed version of pop's wip portal 2 gmod support!
+This will be a fixed version of Pop's wip portal 2 gmod support!

 Current things that are working:
 - [x] Stuff from the previous forks